An Old Sailor

 The Hermit

-Master Neng Onnut has the power to unlock the blessings of the gods.
-What kind would you place upon your skin?
+Master Neng Onnut unlocks the blessings of the gods.

 Read article